 For wildflowers and grass seeds, use a cup of Epsom salt per 100 square feet.
 Then blend that into the soil and water the whole area thoroughly.
 Reapply this to seedlings every month, especially during the growing season.

-Increase Absorption of Nutrients
+Increase Absorption of Nutrient

 Magnesium-sulfate can effectively increase cell uptake of essential minerals such as phosphorus, sulfur, and nitrogen.
 If you give your plants at least a drench of one tablespoon to a gallon of water twice a month, it will grow thicker foliage and bigger vegetables.